The Deer Park

 Queen Anne’s Avenue was felled and replanted with Tiliaxeuropea ‘Pallida’ 1987 – 1997 and is now growing on strongly.
 North Avenue is being felled and replanted between 2003 – 2020 and also being restored with both Tiliaxeuropea ‘Pallida’ and Tall Clone trees.
 These are being propagated from the old stumps to ensure a free source of trees and an historically correct avenue restoration.

-To ensure age succession with the Capability Brown landscape trees, we are planting clumps of young trees to grow on close to existing originals.
+To ensure age succession with the Capability Brown landscape, we are planting young trees close to existing originals.
 This management will ensure we continue to enjoy Burghley Park well into the future.